dataenglab/bank-batch-pipeline/README.md

-# Batch Processing Data Architecture Portfolio
+# Batch Processing Data Architecture Pipeline

 ## Overview
 This is a batch-processing-based data architecture developed as a university portfolio project.
 The system ingests, processes, and aggregates large volumes of bank transaction data for quarterly machine learning model updates.
 The project features a microservices architecture with comprehensive data validation, error handling, and monitoring capabilities.